Ramboll/High-Rise-UK/README.md

 # High-Rise-UK
 This repository contains various resuable bits of grasshopper scripts and components developed for the various disciplines of the RUK Highrises team

-## For structuring of the rpository please see the image github protocols in the General folder
+#### For structuring of the repository please see the image github protocols in the General folder

 ## How to use this repository:
 1. Download github desktop (UI for github)